Helperbird/website/src/pages/help/introduction/how-to-favorite-a-feature-in-helperbird.md

   OpenDyslexic
 youtubeId: vwT8SAJfU3E
 cardTitle: Customize Quick actions
+featureDescription:
-featureDescription: Explore our user-friendly guide on adding a feature to the Quick Actions in Helperbird.
+  Explore our user-friendly guide on adding a feature to the Quick Actions in Helperbird.
+headerTags:
+  [
-headerTags: [{ tag: "how-to-add-features-to-quick-actions", title: "Add Features" },{ tag: "how-to-remove-features-to-quick-actions", title: "Remove Features" }, { tag: "video-tutorial", title: "Video Tutorial" } ]
+    { tag: 'how-to-add-features-to-quick-actions', title: 'Add Features' }, { tag: 'how-to-remove-features-to-quick-actions', title: 'Remove Features' }, { tag: 'video-tutorial', title: 'Video Tutorial' }
+  ]
 tags: introduction
 url: help/how-to-favorite-a-feature-in-helperbird/
 permalink: help/how-to-favorite-a-feature-in-helperbird/
 ---

-Helperbird’s Quick Actions area allows you to easily access the features you use most often.
+## Helperbird’s Quick Actions area allows you to easily access the features you use most often.
 This guide will show you how to add or remove features from the Quick Actions area to customize your experience.
----

 ## How to Add Features to Quick Actions